 - Those working in Michigan are encouraged to check out the MI Funding Hub grant search tool at https://mifundinghub.org/.

-- Similarly, those working in Minnesota are encouraged to check out the MN Grants Tracker, which includes grants open, rolling and forecasted across philanthropic funders, state and federal agencies.
+- Finally, those working in Minnesota are encouraged to check out the MN Grants Tracker, which includes grants open, rolling and forecasted across philanthropic funders, state and federal agencies.

 EPN’s technical assistance point of contact for Region 6 is Mutheu Mukeli.

-- Description: The Cynthia and George Mitchell Foundation funds high-impact projects in the state of Texas at the nexus of environmental protection, social equity, and economic vibrancy.
-Clean Energy, Land Conservation, Subsurface Energy, Sustainability Education, and Water.
+- Cynthia and George Mitchell Foundation funds high-impact projects in the state of Texas at the nexus of environmental protection, social equity, and economic vibrancy.
+Clean Energy, Land Conservation, Subsurface Energy, Sustainability Education, and Water in the state of Texas.
+The deadline for is on a rolling basis.

-- Description: The Community Foundation accepts applications for funding from eligible charitable organizations once annually.
+- Community Foundation of North Louisiana accepts applications for funding from eligible charitable organizations once annually.
 There are currently three categories of funding available: primary grants, arts grants, and small organization grants.
 Eligible organizations may submit only one application annually and may not submit in multiple categories.
+The Letter of Intent opens August 1 at 8 a.m.
+CST and closes August 21 at 4 p.m.
+CST.
+For those invited to the second stage, Stage Two opens October 15 at 8 am and closes November 15 at 4:00 pm.

-- Description: a flexible funding opportunity designed to support a wide variety of community-based projects that align with the mission to inspire and educate Arkansans through beautification, litter prevention, recycling, waste reduction, environmental education, and eco-restoration.
-Opens July 1, 2026.
+- Keep Arkansas Beautiful is a flexible funding opportunity designed to support a wide variety of community-based projects that align with the mission to inspire and educate Arkansans through beautification, litter prevention, recycling, waste reduction, environmental education, and eco-restoration.
+It opens July 1, 2026, and the deadline is August 15, 2026.

-- One Red Implementation Grant, Nebraska Department of Water, Energy & Environment, Nebraska, announced and awaiting portal opening for applications
+- The Nebraska Department of Water, Energy & Environment’s ONE RED Implementation Grant has been announced, and the portal for applications is pending.

-- MO Healthy Watershed Funding, EFC, Missouri, search tool to identify funding opportunities for Missouri watershed programs.
+- Wichita State University’s Environmental Finance Center for Region 7 Healthy Watershed Funding, EFC, Missouri, search tool to identify funding opportunities for Missouri watershed programs.

 EPN’s technical assistance point of contact for Region 8 is Melanie Michaud.